-Founded more than 80 years ago, the University of Queensland Law School is ranked highly in the World University Rankings by Quacquarelli Symonds (QS).
+Founded more than 80 years ago, the University of Queensland Law School (TC Beirne School of Law) is ranked highly in the World University Rankings by Quacquarelli Symonds (QS).
 The law building has seen the education and graduation of many lawyers and, in that regard, is a public icon.

 Aurecon was engaged as the building services engineer and was very mindful of the building’s heritage listing.
 Working closely with architects, BVN, and the university, Aurecon has upgraded the building to reflect the historical aspect while also incorporating modern facilities.